aarnphm/morph/docs/content/SRS/SRS.md

 ### Ease of Use Requirements

-> [!important] UH-EOU1
->
-> `tinymorph` shall include a session history feature that records and displays the user's most recent editing activities such as document accesses and text modifications.

-Rationale: This functionality streamlines user workflow by providing quick access to recent actions, which reduces the time needed for navigation and increases efficiency.

-> [!important] UH-EOU2
->
-> `tinymorph` must allow users to interactively review and manually accept or reject changes suggested by the system after their inputs are submitted.

-Rationale: Providing users with the option to manually accept or reject suggested changes allows them with greater control over their content.
-This functionality would enhance user engagement by making the editing process more interactive and ensures that the final output aligns precisely with their preferences and intentions.

 > [!important] UH-EOU3
 >
 > The application shall include a planning interface to assist users in organizing and debugging their creative writing steps.

 Rationale: The interface will improve user efficiency by supporting the iterative refinement of writing tasks and planning steps.
 It enables users to easily adjust and debug their creative outlines, enhancing the overall usability and functionality of the application.

-### Personalization and Internationalization Requirements

-> [!important] UH-PI1
->
-> `tinymorph` interface must include multilingual support to cater to an international audience.

-Rationale: Multilingual support enhances the application’s global accessibility and user engagement, ensuring that users can interact with the platform in their preferred language.

-> [!important] UH-PI2
->
-> The application shall provide options for users to select between light or dark mode based on their system settings or preference.

-Rationale: These theme customization improves visual comfort and personalization, enabling users to adapt the interface to their visual preferences and working environments.

 ### Learning Requirements